Chiniklas/diva-1.1.3-v-motor-testbench-main_chi/README.md

     - position, velocity, torque, Kp, Kd --done

-- trajectory generation and tracking (for position control)
+- trajectory generation and tracking (for position & velocity control)

     - linear interpolation and cubic interpolation --done

-- position, velocity and torque control accuracy check (with external sensors)
+- position, velocity and torque control accuracy check (with external sensors) -- done

-    - position control check - error is a sine wave in 360 degrees
+    - position control check - error is a sine wave in 360 degrees -- could be the result of gravity and backlash

-    - velocity control check - slightly lower than the set velocity
+    - velocity control check - slightly lower than the set velocity -- maybe mechanical friction being too large

 ## Work in the future